Volcanic eruption rocks Caribbean island of St. Vincent | DW | 09.04.2021

 Heavy ash fall also was reported in communities around the volcano, according to Erouscilla Joseph, who leads the University of the West Indies Seismic Center.

-"More explosions could occur,"she said, adding that it was impossible to predict whether any potential upcoming explosions would be bigger or smaller than the first one.
+"More explosions could occur," she said, adding that it was impossible to predict whether any potential upcoming explosions would be bigger or smaller than the first.

 Authorities on the island have reported no casualties so far; St Vincent has seen a number of fatal volcanic eruptions in the past.